 The two proposals being considered by the legislature each seek to reform alimony laws, although one of the bills takes a more drastic approach to the modifications.
 Under the current law, alimony awards may be classified as reimbursement, rehabilitative, limited duration, or permanent.
 Permanent alimony has not set termination date.
 One of the proposed reform bills seeks to eliminate permanent alimony and set up parameters that control the amount of alimony that can be awarded based on the duration of the marriage.
 Although there is still some judicial discretion, the law seeks to impose parity among divorcing couples across New Jersey.
 The second proposed reform bill does seek to reform alimony awards, but maintains much more judicial discretion to address the unique circumstances of each divorcing couple.

-While everyone waits to see which alimony reform bill will be enacted in New Jersey, The Micklin Law Group, LLC maintains committed to representing its clients with dedication and expertise, reacting to the changing laws in New Jersey in order to provide the best possible legal services.
+While everyone waits to see which alimony reform bill will be enacted in New Jersey, The Micklin Law Group, LLC maintains committed to representing its clients with dedication and experience, reacting to the changing laws in New Jersey in order to provide the best possible legal services.

 The Micklin Law Group, LLC Offers Skilled Representation for Parties Going through Divorce